fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

 That evening, Miguel stayed outside after dinner, fiddling with the bamboo gate.
-It squeaked too easily.
-He wanted to reinforce it, maybe string something across the top.
+It squeaked too easily; he wanted to reinforce it, maybe string something across the top.

 Anna watched him from the window—then noticed she wasn’t alone.

-Across the narrow road, by the shadow of the trees, stood Mira.
+Across the narrow road, in the shadow of the trees, stood Mira.

 She said nothing.
 Didn’t wave.
 Just… watched.
+Barefoot again.
+A small clay cup cradled in her hands.

 Miguel hadn’t noticed.

-Anna stepped outside, hands on her belly.
+Anna stepped outside, one hand over her belly.
 “Can I help you?”

-Mira blinked once.
+Mira blinked once, then shifted her gaze to Miguel.

-Then stepped forward, barefoot, holding something in her hands.

-A small clay cup.

-“For your husband,” she said.
+“You come out here a lot,” she said.
 Her voice was quiet but sharp, like a needle pulled through fabric.

+Miguel turned, startled.
+“I like the quiet.”

+She tilted her head.
+“Most people here don’t.”

+“Maybe I’m different,” he said.

+“You are,” she replied.
+“You look people in the eyes.”

+Anna’s skin prickled.

-“To ease the nerves.
+Mira stepped forward, holding out the cup.
+“For your husband.
+To ease the nerves.
 Belen made it.”

 Anna didn’t move to take it.

 “I can leave it here,” Mira said, and set it gently on the post.

-She turned to leave, but paused.
+She turned to go, then paused.

-Then added, almost as an afterthought: “He has strong hands.
+Her eyes fixed on Miguel’s hands where they gripped the gate.
+“Strong hands.
 Kind hands.”

+A beat of silence.

+“I hope you fight,” she added, almost like a blessing — or a dare.

-She walked off, her feet making no sound on the stone.
+Then she walked off, feet making no sound on the stone.

 ---